 You can keep marveling at all the different job titles Facebook can help you reach if they are your right audience type.
-However, don’t just keep wondering and get to them before your competitors do.
+However, don’t just keep wondering, and get to them before your competitors do.

-And to reach them, type the relevant job title while Ad creation and let Facebook do its magic while you enjoy Netflix.
+And to reach them, type the relevant job title while Ad creation and enjoy the results.

-Now, this information is mind-boggling!!
+Now, this information is mind-boggling.

-Bear in mind that these are not the only targeting options in demographics.
+Bear in mind these are not the only targeting options in demographics.
 Facebook also offers you to reach people through their financial status, life events, parental status, etc.